-The Katoomba Men’s Shed is a not for profit community organisation affiliated with Australian Men’s Shed Association.
-It aims to promote the health and well being of men, and provides an opportunity for men to share time together, swap yarns and work together on projects.
+The Katoomba Men’s Shed is a not for profit community organisation that promotes the health and wellbeing of men by providing opportunities for men to share time together, swap yarns and work together on community or personal projects.
+It is all-inclusive and encourages membership and participation of people from all walks of life.

 The Men's Shed movement began in Australia in the 1990s.
 There were concerns about men's health, but there was little encouragement in Australian culture for men to meet and talk over their issues.
-However, men were comfortable with the concept of the backyard shed, where many would go on a regular basis to potter about and work on projects.
-So the concept was born of a community-based shed as a place where men could go to meet other men, socilise and work on projects.
+However, men were comfortable with the concept of the backyard shed, where many would go to their own backyard shed on a regular basis to potter about and work on projects.
+So the concept was born of a community-based ‘shed’ as a place where men could go to meet other men, socialise and possibly work on projects.

 The objectives of our Shed are established in the Shed rules (Constitution).
 They are: